• Home

 Rectangular crochet shawl pattern

 The Rio Crochet Wrap is a lightweight rectangular crochet shawl pattern made with sport weight (#2) yarn.
-The construction of the pattern is mainly with single crochet stitches worked on the back and front loops.
+The design consists mainly of single crochet stitches on the back and front loops.

-Additionally, in every 7 rows, you will have a row worked in chains to give the pattern a lace look.
-Go get your supplies and let’s get started.
+Additionally, in every 7 rows, you will add a row of chains to give the pattern a lace look.
+Gather your supplies, and let’s get started!

 Total Time: 3 days